ibm-ecosystem-engineering/SuperKnowa/README.md

    - Experiment tracking: Utilize MLflow to keep a record of experiments, including parameters, metrics, and model artifacts generated during evaluations.
    - Leaderboard creation: The package allows you to create a leaderboard, making it easy to compare the performance of different  Models across multiple datasets.
    - Metric visualization: Generate insightful charts and graphs through the dashboard, allowing you to visualize and analyze evaluation metrics easily.

+## Use Cases
+### Conversational Q&A
+Engage in natural language conversations with SuperKnowa's conversational Question & Answer (Q&A) system.
+Ask questions based on private enterprise knowledge base, and receive detailed, context-aware responses.

+### Ask Your Documents
+Leverage SuperKnowa's "Ask your documents" feature to unlock the potential of your PDFs and text documents.
+SuperKnowa can help you extract relevant information, answer specific questions, and assist in information retrieval.

+### Abstractive Summarisation & Key Points from PDF
+SuperKnowa's abstractive summarisation feature goes beyond simple extraction.
+It can analyze lengthy PDF documents and generate concise abstractive summaries, capturing the essence of the content.
+Additionally, SuperKnowa identifies key points, making it easier to comprehend and communicate complex information.

+### Summarisation
+Effortlessly generate coherent and informative summaries with SuperKnowa's summarisation feature.
+Extract the main points and essential details from articles, reports, and other texts, allowing for efficient content comprehension.

+### Text to SQL
+Experience the power of SuperKnowa's Text to SQL capability, which transforms natural language queries into structured SQL queries.
+Interact with databases using plain language, eliminating the need for expertise in SQL.

 ===================================